• Skip to primary navigation

 • In a stock pot over medium heat, melt butter.
 Add chopped onions, carrots, and bell pepper and cook until vegetables begin to lightly brown and onion turns translucent, about 3-4 minutes.
 Add garlic and cook an additional 30 seconds.

 • Add milk, potatoes, corn, zucchini, salt, thyme, and red pepper flakes to pot, stirring to incorporate.
-Bring to a boil, cover, and reduce heat to low.
-Simmer for 8-10 minutes, or until potatoes can easily be pierced through with a fork.
+Bring to a simmer, cover, and reduce heat to low.
+Simmer for about 8-10 minutes, or until potatoes can easily be pierced through with a fork.

 • Remove lid, remove pot from heat, and allow to set for 5 minutes before serving.